'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

 I think we, as a medical culture, have responded to consumerism.
 We've doubled the number of prescriptions that we write over the last 10 years.

 I'm very well aware of the pill-popping culture that we have, where we look to a pill to cure everything.
-And I had heard about the long term side effects of Nexium, [a heartburn medicine that may cause problems with bone density.]
+And I had heard about the long-term side effects of Nexium [a heartburn medicine that may cause problems with bone density].
 And I thought, "Gosh, I don't need that.
 I stay in great shape.
 I try to eat healthy.
 I want to reduce any unnecessary risk."
 So I went to my doctor demanding an alternative, and he said, "Remember, there's your lifestyle."

 We really don't know about the downside of some of these medications, things that we adopt in medicine that we assume are safe.
 But the reality is that in the long term, public health studies take a while to catch up.